zuozhenggh/learning-library/security-library/iam-upgrade/initialize-environment/initialize-environment.md

 - A Paid or LiveLabs Oracle Cloud account
 - SSH Private Key to access the host via SSH
 - You have completed:
-    - Lab: Generate SSH Keys
+    - Lab: Generate SSH Keys (Free-tier and Paid Tenants Only)
-    - Lab: Prepare Setup
+    - Lab: Prepare Setup (Free-tier and Paid Tenants Only)
     - Lab: Environment Setup

 ## **STEP 1:** Running your Lab